mohammadaliawan/RB130/2nd_pass/Blocks/notes_blocks.md

 ### What are closures?
 Why is it called a closure?

 A closure is a general programming concept that allows us to save a chunk of code and execute it at a later time.

-Its called a closure because it is said to bind its surrounding artifacts, like variable names and methods, and build an enclosure around everything so that they can be referenced when the closure is later executed.Closures retain a memory of their surrounding scope and can use and even update variables in that scope.
+Its called a closure because it is said to bind its surrounding artifacts, like variable names and methods, and build an enclosure around everything so that they can be referenced when the closure is later executed.**Closures retain a memory of their surrounding scope and can use and even update variables in that scope when they are executed even if the closure is called from somewhere else.**

 A closure can be thought of as a method without an explicit name that can be passed around and executed at a later time.